buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcSectionedSpine.md

 ![spine 1](../../../../figures/ifcsectionedspine-layout1.gif)

-Figure 1 &mdash; Sectioned spine geometry
+Figure 1 — Sectioned spine geometry

 Figure 2 illustrates the final result of the _IfcSectionedSpine_.
 The body (shown transparently) is not fully defined by the exchange definition.

 ![render](../../../../figures/ifcsectionedspine.jpg)

-Figure 2 &mdash; Sectioned spine result
+Figure 2 — Sectioned spine result

 { .extDef}
 > NOTE  Definition according to ISO/CD 10303-42:1992